LieberInstitute/living_brain_reanalysis/README.md

 The results published here are in whole or in part based on data obtained from the [AD Knowledge Portal](https://adknowledgeportal.org/).
 Specifically, we downloaded the data (FASTQ raw files and phenotype data tables) from [Synapse (syn26337520)](https://adknowledgeportal.synapse.org/Explore/Studies/DetailsPage/StudyData?Study=syn26337520).

+# Supplementary Tables

+See [processed-data/SupplementaryTables](processed-data/SupplementaryTables/) for all supplementary tables.
+The descriptions include GitHub permalinks to the scripts that made them.

 # Code structure

 In this re-analysis we used [`SPEAQeasy`](https://doi.org/10.1186/s12859-021-04142-3) to re-align the FASTQ files to GRCh38.
 The specific version `SPEAQeasy` we used is available at [LieberInstitute/SPEAQeasy/tree/living_brain_reanalysis](https://github.com/LieberInstitute/SPEAQeasy/tree/living_brain_reanalysis).